 Commercial businesses operating in Long Island (NYISO Zone K) face some of the grid's most unique pricing dynamics.
 Due to geographical transmission bottlenecks, the region operates almost as an electrical island during periods of peak summer demand.

-To ensure reliability, the New York Independent System Operator (NYISO) and local utility PSEG Long Island are aggressively funding commercial load reduction programs for the 2026 capability year.
+To support reliability, the New York Independent System Operator (NYISO) and local utility PSEG Long Island offer commercial load-reduction paths for the 2026 capability year.
+Eligibility, enrollment route, payment treatment, and operational fit should be verified against current program rules or aggregator terms.

 PSEG-LI System Peak Relief Program (2026)